 Furthermore, most American foods are constantly changing with a much wider palette of influences.

 It is a fusion of original Mexican dishes and American taste.
-Let’s explore some popular Tex-Mex cravings and popular Mexican foods in America.
+Let’s explore popular Tex-Mex cravings and some of the most popular Mexican foods in America.

 The Americans prepare burritos in a large flour tortilla wrapped around a myriad of fillings like rice, beans, meat, cheese, sour cream, salsa, and guacamole.

 The Mexicans call this “tacos de harina” (“wheat flour tacos”)—thinner and smaller and with fewer fillings, sometimes only refried beans and/or meat.

 They usually choose between a meat or seafood base matched with either one or two other ingredients like rice, beans, white cheese, or chiles.